 What Are Hacked Devices?

 As organizations increasingly rely on connected assets, from IoT endpoints to industrial control systems, the risk posed by hacked devices continues to rise.
-Once inside a network, they can bypass security controls, exfiltrate sensitive data, and even allow remote hackers to maintain persistent access.
+Once inside a network, they can bypass cybersecurity controls, exfiltrate sensitive data, and even allow remote hackers to maintain persistent access.

 Sepio’s Asset Risk Management platform offers unparalleled visibility into these hidden threats, enabling organizations to detect, assess, and mitigate hacked devices before they cause damage.